MoscaDotTo/Winapp2/README.md

 - We do not support wildcards in RegKeys.

-- We do not support non-English systems, although it should still be possible to run Winapp2 on non-english systems.
+- We do not support non-English systems, although it should still be possible to run Winapp2 on non-English systems.
 If you need a cleaner in a non-English format, we suggest writing a custom.ini file.

 - We do not support portable software.
 This is because these can be placed anywhere on a system.
 We suggest writing a custom.ini file for portable software.